Stephen-RA-King/pydough/README.md

 ```

 12. If you are using services codecov.io, codefactor.io
-and deepsource.io then you will need to login to those services with your GitHub account and import your respositories
+and deepsource.io then you will need to log in to those services with your GitHub account and import your respositories

 ### Note
 Some badges can take up to 24 Hrs to update (yes download badge ...
 I am looking at you).
 So please be patient.